huayicodes/Podcasts-Data/README.md

         ['Item', 'ID','Artwork', 'Genre IDs', 'Episode Count','iTunes URL', 'Feed URL','Avg Rating','Rating Count','Description'].
 Note that "Episode Count" is likely to only reflect recent episodes instead of all episodes published to date.
 The dataframe is saved as "df_popular_podcasts.csv". <br>
     * "df_rating" with three columns: ['Item','Author','Rating'].
 It contains a small number of numerical ratings for each podcast from different users.
 The dataframe is saved as "df_sample_ratings.csv".
 Unfortunately, Apple seems to limit the number of scrapable reviews.

+Bonus: I performed exploratory analysis on "df_podcast" in the notebook "Podcast Analysis".

 ###########################################################################################

 From the original README